novaenebulae/Tickly-project-frontend/docs/integration-plan.md

 These tasks improve the quality and maintainability of the codebase.

 #### Task 11: Unit Testing Coverage
-- Increase unit test coverage for services
+- Increase unit test coverage for services for 60% of test coverage
 - Focus on critical services first

 #### Task 12: Component Testing